CDPH

 3. Article On Keene case

-4. Recording Not Required for Frivolous Arguements
+4. Recording Not Required for Frivolous Arguments

 5. Right to Record Mandates a Hearing